FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

 A machine is an active component that processes items flowing through the system.
 Each item incurs a `processing_delay` amount of time to get processed in the machine.
 A machine can have multiple `in_edges` and `out_edges`.
 A machine can process multiple items simultaneously.
 The parameter `work_capacity` indicates the maximum number of items that can be processed simulatanously inside the machine.
 If work_capacity is set to a number greater than 1 (for example, k), this represents a machine with a maximum of k worker processes that are capable of processing k items simultaneously.
 Machine has two modes of operation based on the parameter value specified in `blocking`.
 If it is set to `True`, the processed item is held in a blocked state and machine waits for the out edge to be available to accept the item and pushes the processed item to the chosen out edge once it is available.
 The other mode can be configured by setting `blocking` to `False`.
 In this mode , the machine checks if there is space available in the chosen output edge and only if there is space the item is pushed.
 If the output edge is unavailable or full, the item will be discarded and its count will be recorded.
-The API documentation can be found in [Machine](machine.md)
+The API documentation can be found in [Machine](machine.md).

 **Basic attributes**

 - `work_capacity` - Maximum number of items that can be processed by the machine simulataneously.
 - `processing_delay`- Time taken to process an item.
-- `state_rep` - This is a 2-tuple, e.g., (num_processing_threads, num_blocked_threads), representing the number of threads in the processing state and blocked state respectively; the number of threads in the IDLE_STATE can be determined by subtracting the sum of num_processing_threads and num_blocked_threads from the total work_capacity (work_capacity - (num_processing_threads + num_blocked_threads)).
+- `state_rep` - This is a 2-tuple where the entries are the number of threads in the processing state and in the blocked state respectively  e.g., (num_processing_threads, num_blocked_threads).
+The number of threads in the IDLE_STATE can be determined by subtracting the sum of num_processing_threads and num_blocked_threads from the total work_capacity (work_capacity - (num_processing_threads + num_blocked_threads)).
 Inaddition to these, there is a "SETUP_STATE" for the machine and is denoted as (-1,-1).
+"IDLE_STATE" is when all the threads are idle
 - `blocking`-  If True, waits for output edge to be available to accept item and pushes the item when it is available; if False, discards the item if the output edge is full.
 - `in_edge_selection`- Edge selection policy as a function to select input edge.
 - `out_edge_selection`- Edge selection policy as a function to select output edge.